WUSTL-Biol4220/home/labs/lab_03.md

 2. Working within a single branch
 3. Working with multiple branches

+You will need to create a Personal Authentication Token (PAT) to complete this lab.
+Instructions to do so are here: [link](https://github.com/WUSTL-Biol4220/home/blob/main/how_to_guide.md#create-a-github-personal-authentication-token-pat).

 For this lab, you will be the only contributor to your repo.
 In a future lab, we will cover how to work with other contributors in a shared repo.

 ---